PriceSnap

 Nike, Jordan Brand, and Yeezy dominate the resale market.
 Air Jordan 1s, Nike Dunks, and Yeezy Boost 350s consistently command strong premiums.
 New Balance and Asics collaborations are increasingly popular among collectors.

 Iconic colorways like Chicago, Bred, Royal, and Shadow for Jordans hold value better than less popular releases.
-Original OG colorways typically outperform new colorways of the same silhouette.
+Original OG colorways typically outperform new colorways of the same silhouette, and limited collaborations with low production numbers sit at the top of the market.

 Deadstock (DS) pairs are worth most.
-VNDS (Very Near Deadstock) with minimal wear commands 70-90% of DS value.
-Worn pairs lose significant value, with heavy wear reducing prices by 50% or more.
+VNDS (Very Near Deadstock) with minimal wear often commands 70-90% of DS value.
+Worn pairs lose significant value, with visible creasing, sole wear, yellowing, or stains typically cutting prices by 50% or more.

 These are some of the most sought-after sneakers in the current resale market.
-Values shown are for deadstock or excellent condition pairs.
+Values shown are for deadstock or excellent condition pairs and vary by size.

 Only 89 pairs with power lacing